Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Numerical calculations

-\figurename~\ref{fig:1} shows a set of profiles of the distribution function $f_0(p,t)$, calculated from the diffusion equation (\ref{eqdif0}) at different moments in time.
-These profiles illustrate the overall evolution of the initial step-like distribution (\ref{fin0}).
+Figure~\ref{fig:1} shows a set of profiles of the distribution function $f_0(p,t)$, calculated from the diffusion equation, Eq.~(\ref{eqdif0}), at different moments in time.
+These profiles illustrate the time evolution of the initial steplike distribution, Eq.~(\ref{fin0}).

-The momentum is presented in units of the Fermi momentum $p/p_F$, so that $p/p_F = 1$ corresponds to the Fermi surface.
-The figure emphasizes the region of momentum space with the highest diffusivity, approximately covering the interval $0.75 \leq p/p_F \leq 1.25$.
-The blue line represents the initial step-like distribution (\ref{fin0}); the violet, green, and orange curves correspond to the profiles calculated at time points $t_1 = 7.2 \times 10^{-26}$ s, $t_2 = 4.3 \times 10^{-25}$ s, and $t_3 = 1.4 \times 10^{-24}$ s, respectively.
-As seen in the figure, the distribution function $f_0(p,t)$ becomes progressively smeared over time and gradually approaches the equilibrium Fermi distribution (red curve for $t \geq 3.0 \times 10^{-22}$ s).
+The momentum is presented in units of the Fermi momentum $p/p_\text{F}$, so that $p/p_\text{F} = 1$ corresponds to the Fermi surface.
+The figure emphasizes the region of momentum space with the highest diffusivity, approximately covering the interval $0.75 \leq p/p_\text{F} \leq 1.25$.
+The dashed curve represents the initial step-like distribution [Eq. (\ref{fin0})]; the dash-dotted, dotted, and dot–dash–dash curves correspond to the profiles calculated at times $t_1 = 7.2 \times 10^{-26}$ s, $t_2 = 4.3 \times 10^{-25}$ s, and $t_3 = 1.4 \times 10^{-24}$ s, respectively.
+As seen in the figure, the distribution function $f_0(p,t)$ becomes progressively smeared with time and gradually approaches the equilibrium Fermi distribution (solid curve for $t \geq 3.0 \times 10^{-22}$ s)